wshyang/csv-sanitizer/README.md

                 - Create a program state with the file name, the input dataframe, the original dataframe, the pattern dataframe, the pivot table, and the counter variable
                 - Save the program state to the state file
             - Search through the references
-                - Check if the reference already exists in the original dataframe
+                - For each reference, check if the value already exists in the original dataframe
-                    - If it does, increment the count of the reference by one
+                    - If it does, increment the count of the value by one
-                    - If it does not, add the reference and its count to the original dataframe
+                    - If it does not, add the value and its count to the original dataframe
         - Search through the unique values in the original dataframe
             - Get the pattern of the value by removing the suffix
             - Check if the pattern already exists in the pattern dataframe